 • Are there any other time management strategies you might employ? (check back on what has worked for me or think of some new techniques).

-Other time management techniques to use with clie ents: • When you are next on the client's site reinf force the most effective time management
+Other time management techniques to use with clien ts: • When you are next on the client's site, reinfort techniques that you have used before and int 6